 Jeddah South pumping station is one of the largest pumping stations in the Kingdom of Saudi-Arabia.
-The two shafts are 32 meter diameter and have a depth of 40 meters.
-The pumping station is provided with a screening facility to remove solids before being transferred to the nearby STP.
-In order to treat the foul air of these large chambers, an adequate odour control unit was required.
+The two shafts have a diameter of 32 meters and a depth of 40 meters.
+The station has a screening facility to remove solids before being transferred to the nearby STP.
+In order to treat the foul air of these large chambers, a chemical scrubber was required.
 Because of the wide experience in odour control, Ipec was approached to design and supply the odour treatment system.

-The air is blown by the fan into a first scrubbing tower which is operated with an aqueous caustic liquid.
-In the scrubber the air is brought into intensive contact with the liquid to allow H2S, mercaptans, … to pass to the liquid phase and to bind to the caustic.
+The air is blown by the fan into a first chemical scrubbing tower which is operated with an aqueous caustic liquid.
+In the scrubber, the air is brought into intensive contact with the liquid to allow H2S, mercaptans, … to pass to the liquid phase and to bind to the caustic.
 About 95 to 98% of the H2S is removed in the first step.
-To do so, the water is circulated over a packing material by a spraying system on top of the vessel.
+To do so, the water is circulated over a packing material by a spraying system in the top of the vessel.
 The packing material combines a low pressure drop with a high specific surface to ensure a good contact between gas phase and water phase.
-The recirculation pumps are provided as duty-standby as well as the dosing pumps.
+Both the recirculation pumps and the dosing pumps are provided as duty-.
 The consumption of chemicals is carefully monitored by the PH-measurement and the H2S sensors available before and after each scrubber vessel.
-The first scrubber is provided with a mist eliminator to avoid droplets to overcome to the next scrubber phase.
+The first scrubber is fitted with a mist eliminator to prevent droplets passing to the next treatment step.

-As a polishing step, a second scrubbing tower is operated with an aqueous solution of caustic and bleach.
+As a polishing step, a second chemical scrubbing tower is operated with an aqueous solution of caustic and bleach.
 The recirculation liquid is carefully monitored by pH- and ORP-measurement to ensure an odour-free exhaust and a minimal chemical consumption.
-Also the second scrubber is provided with a mist eliminator to avoid droplets to escape through the stack.
+The second scrubber is also fitted with a mist eliminator to avoid droplets to escape through the stack.

 Click here to download the leaflet in PDF.